AkashChatterjee/easy-ses/README.md

 # README - Simple SES #

 ### What is this repository for? ###

-A simple controller-service combination that enables a user to quickly start sending dynamic HTML emails via AWS SES
+A simple controller-service combination that enables a user to quickly start sending dynamic HTML emails via AWS SES.

 ### How do I get set up? ###

 * Clone the repository to a remote EC2 instance.